thea793/my-own-coding-uni/README.md

 # my-own-coding-uni
-Study plan to become a AI engineer
+Study plan to become an AI engineer